Undiscovered Scotland

 Falkirk

 Falkirk lies at the heart of central Scotland.
-Long on the main road from Edinburgh to Stirling, it is also at the meeting point of Scotland's two major lowland canals and is served by the country's busiest railway line, from Edinburgh to Glasgow.
-When you add its role as the engine of the industrial revolution in Scotland, Falkirk emerges as an important town with a lot to offer the visitor: but an often under-appreciated one.
+On the main road from Edinburgh to Stirling, it is also at the meeting point of Scotland's two major lowland canals and is served by the country's busiest railway line, from Edinburgh to Glasgow.
+Falkirk can also lay claim to having been the engine of the industrial revolution in Scotland.

-This has changed following the completion of the Falkirk Wheel.
-Opened in 2002, this is an engineering wonder equal to anything the Victorians achieved.
+Perhaps as a result of its industrial past, Falkirk was long overlooked as a visitor destination.
+The corner was turned with the opening of the Falkirk Wheel in 2002, an engineering wonder equal to anything the Victorians achieved.
 It links the Firth and Clyde Canal to the Union Canal, allowing the full return to use of both after many decades of closure.
-Replacing a flight of 11 locks, the Falkirk Wheel has returned Falkirk to the must-see lists of visitors to central Scotland.
+Replacing a flight of 11 locks, the Falkirk Wheel returned Falkirk to the must-see lists of visitors to central Scotland.

-But there's much more to Falkirk than the Wheel.
-Alongside the main approach road to the Falkirk Wheel from the centre of town, at Watling Lodge, is a wonderfully preserved stretch of the Antonine Wall.
+But there's much more to Falkirk than just the Wheel.
+Alongside the main approach road to the Falkirk Wheel from the centre of town, at Watling Lodge, is a stretch of the Antonine Wall.
 Less well known than Hadrian's Wall, this 37 mile turf wall and ditch was built in AD142-3 during one of the Romans' several excursions into Scotland.
-It runs right through Falkirk, and the wall can also be traced to the east of the town centre in the grounds of Callendar House.
+It runs right through Falkirk, and the line of the wall can also be traced to the east of the town centre in the grounds of Callendar House.
 Perhaps the best preserved stretch of the wall lies half a mile west of the Falkirk Wheel: at Rough Castle Roman Fort.
+(Continues below images...)

 Falkirk lists, amongst its other claims to fame, the sites of two battles.
 The first took place on 22 July 1298 and proved to be the battle at which William Wallace lost the advantage he had earlier gained over the English at the Battle of Stirling Bridge.
 Today the battle is commemorated by a memorial on the edge of Victoria Park, on the north side of Falkirk, though many believe the battle actually took place on a site now just to the east of the town.

-Today's Falkirk is a pleasant town centred on its pedestrianised High Street.
+Today's Falkirk is a pleasant town with its pedestrianised High Street at its heart.
 The main landmark is the Steeple, a 140ft high building erected in the market place in 1814.
 The Steeple was struck by lightning in 1927 and the top 30ft collapsed, killing an unlucky horse.
 It was later rebuilt.
 Behind the Steeple is Tolbooth Street.
-This houses the Tolbooth Cafe and the Tolbooth Tavern, the latter carrying a sign proclaiming it to be the Tollbooth Tavern, a typo many of us have perpetrated in our time.
+This houses the Tolbooth Tavern, carrying a sign proclaiming it to be the "Tollbooth" Tavern, a typo many of us have perpetrated in our time.

 Callendar House